Introduction

 GETTING TO TOKYO from Tarawa wasn't easy.
 To handle the shorter runway we had landed almost empty.
 We filled up just enough to make it back to Nadi International Airport.

 That was a three-hour detour, followed by two hours getting fuel.
-This first left I slept through.
+This first leg I slept through.
 But when I woke we were still on the ground.

 "Boss, the security guys and the captain have an idea," Matt said.

-Chef Peter had a hot breakfast for me, waffles and bacon.
+Chef Peter had a hot breakfast for me: waffles and bacon.
 I also had him make me a mocha to help wake up.
-The travel and time changes had my brain a little frazzled.
+The travel and time changes had frazzled my brain a little.

 "So, Boss," began my pilot.
 "Have you ever heard of the Golden Shellback?"